umedith/Awwards/Readme.md

  6. The user is able to view the project and profile APIS.

 ## Setup/Installation Requirements

-There are no installation requirements needed... with your web browser you can be able to access the site.
+There are no installation requirements needed, with your web browser you can be able to access the site.

-Technology used
+## Technology used

-Python3.6 Django Heroku Bootstrap4
+- Python3.6 Django
+- Heroku Bootstrap3
+- pip

 My link repository on above
 Contact me on stacymurenzi@gmail.com